jkap/jkap.io/index.md

 I’m a JS frontend and tools engineer.

-I currently work at Apple.
+I currently work on maps at Apple.

 you can’t hire me.